 Home to the second-smallest Texas State Park and the only lighthouse on the Texas coast the is open to the public, Port Isabel is a charming, small port town and a fun addition to a trip to the Gulf Coast!

-The miniscule town of Driftwood, Texas may be barely a dot on the map–it’s home to less than 200 people–but most Texans have heard of it for one reason: it’s the home to the legendary Salt Lick BBQ, one of the best barbeque joints in Texas!
+The minuscule town of Driftwood, Texas may be barely a dot on the map–it’s home to less than 200 people–but most Texans have heard of it for one reason: it’s the home to the legendary Salt Lick BBQ, one of the best barbeque joints in Texas!

-Driftwood is also located just down the road from popular Dripping Springs, so with a little planning, you could even hit up famous Hamilton Pool and Salt Lick BBQ in a single day.
+Driftwood is also located just down the road from popular Dripping Springs, so with a little planning, you could even hit up the famous Hamilton Pool and Salt Lick BBQ in a single day.

 The self-proclaimed Cowboy Capital of the World can be found just an hour outside of San Antonio, and is definitely worth checking out when exploring the best small towns in Texas!

 If you’re looking for a great place to take a horseback ride or spent a weekend at a dude ranch, Bandera is the Texas town for you.

 Unlike the rest of these small towns in Texas, Gruene isn’t technically a town at all, but rather a historic district in New Braunfels–but that wasn’t always the case.

 Once upon a time, Gruene was an independent town known for its cotton production, but today, it is best known for Gruene Hall, a classic Texas dance hall that dates back to the 19th century and is the oldest continually operating dance hall in the Lone Star State!